NativeScript/NativeScript/README.md

 ## For CTOs

-Making the right technology choices is key to success.
+Making the right technology choices is the key to success.
 Our [CTO’s guide to NativeScript](https://www.nativescript.org/ctos-guide) helps you understand why NativeScript is the right choice for your next mobile project.

 ## Getting Started and Installation